Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-extension.md

 ## Connect to a dApp

-1. Open the Terra Station browser extension and connect to your wallet.
+1. Open the Daodiseo Station browser extension and connect to your wallet.

 2. Navigate to the dApp of your choice.
 This tutorial will use the [Anchor protocol WebApp](https://app.anchorprotocol.com/).
 Most dApps use a similar process, though others may vary.